hazyavocado/Klipper_object_outline/README.md

 usage:

-in post processing script section of the slicer, put "/path/to/python /path/to/exact_outline_post.py" without the quotes.
+in post processing script section of the slicer, put "/path/to/python /path/to/exact_outline_post.py" without the quotes. now you will see the actual shape of the object in the exclude objects page.